 Similar to the loss-reserve component, A.M.
 Best may apply more appropriate capital factors for certain broad-line captions that contain a multitude of risk classes.
 Furthermore, a company's premium risk factor may be adjusted within A.M.
-Best's model to reflect reduced charges within the casualty lines for loss-sensitive business.
+Best's model to reflect reduced charges within the casualty lines for loss-sensitive business, retroactive reinsurance, aggregate stop loss or finite quotashare reinsurance.